mvdh7/PyCO2SYS/docs/index.md

 ## About

-PyCO2SYS is maintained by [Dr Matthew P. Humphreys](https://mvdh.xyz/) at NIOZ Royal Netherlands Institute for Sea Research, Department of Ocean Systems (OCS), and Utrecht University, Texel, the Netherlands.
+PyCO2SYS is maintained by [Dr Matthew P. Humphreys](https://mvdh.xyz/) of [NIOZ Royal Netherlands Institute for Sea Research](https://www.nioz.nl/en)/[Utrecht University](https://www.uu.nl/en) with the support of the main developers of all previous versions of CO<sub>2</sub>SYS.